jessicarfactory/CSAT-Signal2020/README.md

 When using this repo as a reference for your future working, you can substitute the placeholder values for the account SID and auth token for your development, staging and production environments.

-In this instance, we’ve opted to use three subaccounts to simulate the movement from environment to environment.
+In this instance, we’ve opted to use three subaccounts to simulate the progress from environment to environment.

 Note regarding external services: We will not be developing from the Strapi-side.
-Strapi’s headless CMS service will serve as an example for an external API-enabled database containing customer details i.e. name, job number etc. You can find more about Strapi in [their website](https://strapi.io/)
+Strapi’s headless CMS service will serve as an example for an external API-enabled database containing customer details i.e. name, job number etc. You can find more about Strapi in [their website](https://strapi.io/).

 ## **Download code repository**